smhg/Propel2/README.md

 ## Read multiple behaviors from same repository

 Propel restricts reading behaviors from repositories to one per repo.
-This allows to read multiple behaviors (see [#25](https://github.com/mringler/perpel/pull/25) for details).
+This allows to read multiple behaviors (see [#25](https://github.com/mringler/perpl/pull/25) for details).

 # Breaking Changes

-Perpel is fully backwards compatible with Propel2, with few exceptions.
+Perpl is fully backwards compatible with Propel2, with few exceptions.
 They mostly affect the low-level Criteria interface.
 Impact for regular users should be slim to none.

 ## Set update value and add filter use dedicated methods